Challenger3000/ANTWEIGHT_BATTLEBOT/README.md

-The main features of this code are...
+The main features of this code ...
 1. Conveneinent binding between robot and transmitter
 2. Simple interface with the motor driver
 3. 2x servo outputs on pins IO37 and IO38